-Made four books, a radio show and the moderation of several cooking shows Alexander Herrmann since the end of the 90 years to one of the most popular television cooks in Germany.
+Four books, a radio show and the moderation of several cooking shows made Alexander Herrmann one of Germany's most popular TV chefs since the end of the 90s.
 You can taste all his passion in his restaurants in Wirsberg and Nürnberg.
-However, many people are unaware that he is always looking for ways to promote the food industry in the region, with offbeat ideas and a dedicated food scout.
+However, many people are unaware that he is always looking for ways to promote the food industry in the region with offbeat ideas and a dedicated food scout.

 Franconian gourmet cuisine by star chef Alexander Herrmann

 In a historic half-timbered house in the middle of the idyllic Wirsberg lies the "Posthotel Alexander Herrmann".
 Here is the pride of Bavaria: the gourmet restaurant of the same name, whose changing meat and vegetable menus have been awarded 2 stars by the Michelin Guide.